Hull Trains

 Hull Trains is an open-access railway operator in England owned by the multinational transport company FirstGroup.
-It operates long-distance passenger services between Hull / Beverley and London King's Cross.
+It operates long-distance passenger services between Hull Paragon / Beverley and London King's Cross.
 It has a track-access agreement until December 2032.

-Hull Trains was originally established in 1999 in the aftermath of the privatisation of British Rail in response to the low volume of trains between Hull and London King's Cross operated by the incumbent franchise.
+Hull Trains was originally established in 1999 in the aftermath of the privatisation of British Rail in response to the low volume of trains between Hull and London King's Cross operated by the incumbent franchise InterCity East Coast.
 Their initial track-access agreement was granted in December 1999, permitting operations to be launched on 25 September 2000.
 Hull Trains' track-access agreement has been extended multiple times since commencing operations.
-Ownership was originally divided between an 80 percent stake held by the train operating company (TOC) GB Railways, while the former British Rail managers Mike Jones and John Nelson held the remainder.
+Ownership was originally divided between an 80 per cent stake held by the train operating company (TOC) GB Railways, while the former British Rail managers Mike Jones and John Nelson held the remainder.
 A majority stake in the company was acquired by FirstGroup in August 2003, leading to its rebranding as First Hull Trains five years later.
-FirstGroup made it a wholly-owned subsidiary by buying out the other shareholder in the venture during August 2014; that same year, the Hull Trains name was readopted.
+FirstGroup made it a wholly owned subsidiary by buying out the other shareholder in the venture during August 2014; that same year, the Hull Trains name was readopted.